-We are a leading international tobacco company working to deliver a smoke-free future and evolving our portfolio for the longterm to include products outside of the tobacco and nicotine sector.
+We are a leading international tobacco company working to deliver a smoke-free future and evolving our portfolio for the long term to include products outside of the tobacco and nicotine sector.
 Our current product portfolio primarily consists of cigarettes and reduced-risk products, including heat-not-burn, vapor and oral nicotine products, which are sold in markets outside the United States.
 Since 2008, we have invested more than \$9 billion to develop, scientifically substantiate and commercialize innovative smoke-free products for adults who would otherwise continue to smoke, with the goal of completely ending the sale of cigarettes.
 This includes the building of world-class scientific assessment capabilities, notably in the areas of pre-clinical systems toxicology, clinical and behavioral research, as well as post-market studies.
 The U.S. Food and Drug Administration ("FDA") has authorized the marketing of versions of our IQOS Platform 1 devices and consumables as Modified Risk Tobacco Products (MRTPs), finding that exposure modification orders for these products are appropriate to promote the public health.
 We describe the MRTP orders in more detail in the "Business Environment" section of this Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A").
 With a strong foundation and significant expertise in life sciences, in February 2021, we announced our ambition to expand into wellness and healthcare areas and deliver innovative products and solutions that aim to address unmet consumer and patient needs.

-We currently manage our business in six geographical segments and an Other category:
+We currently manage our business in six geographical segments and a Wellness and Healthcare segment (formerly the Other category):

 - European Union ("EU");

 - Eastern Europe ("EE");

 - Middle East & Africa ("ME&A"), which includes our international duty free business;

 - South & Southeast Asia ("S&SA");

 - East Asia & Australia ("EA&A");

 - Americas ("AMCS"); and

-- Other, which includes the operating results of our new Wellness and Healthcare business.
+- Wellness and Healthcare ("W&H"), which includes the operating results of our new Wellness and Healthcare business, Vectura Fertin Pharma.
 In the third quarter of 2021, we acquired Fertin Pharma A/S, Vectura Group plc. (also known as Vectura Group Ltd.) and OtiTopic, Inc. On March 31, 2022, we launched a new Wellness and Healthcare business consolidating these entities, Vectura Fertin Pharma.
-The operating results of this new business is reported in this Other category.
-For further details, see Note 7.
-Segment Reporting and Note 17.
-Acquisitions.
+The operating results of this new business are reported in the Wellness and Healthcare segment.
+For further details, see Note 2.
+Acquisitions and Note 9.
+Segment Reporting.